 "It was a little bit inconvenient, but as long as you've got my bag, it's fine."
 Lacey smiled slightly, wishing he would hurry up as she wanted to get back to her bath.

 "Yes, right."
-He held up his left hand, which was holding her familiar cream New Look bag.
+He held up his left hand, which was holding her familiar New Look bag.

 Lacey snatched it up immediately, but had to tone down her happiness, as her towel nearly dropped when she reached out for the bag.
 Coughing to hide any embarrassment, she spoke, "You're a life saver.
 I'll just grab you a tenner," She began to dig her hands into her bag, "One secon-"

 "No, no, no, no." He waved away her attempt to repay him, "There's really no need.
-It was a pleasure seeking out such a beautiful lady's bag."
+It was a pleasure seeking out such a beautiful girl's bag."
 He smiled, cheekily.
 Lacey noticed that his accent was very polished and posh.
 He sounded nothing like she did, with a rough East-End tone.
-She hated to call herself a cockney, and her Mother forebode it.
+She hated to call herself a cockney, and her Mother forebode it, being an out and out Northerner.
 They were not middle class, they were upper class, rich and respectful.
 That's what she had to be, but hanging around with the kids at her school didn't help.
 They made her sound 'common', her mother used to say.
 But, Lacey had heard her Mother slip out of her façade sometimes, and had noticed a slight 'commonness' to her voice.

 "Well, if you're sure."
-Lacey was about to close the door, to hide her blushing cheeks, when the man put a foot in the way.
+Lacey was about to close the door, to hide her blushing cheeks, when the man began to talk again.

 "Before I go, I was wondering if you would like to go out for dinner with me?"
 He looked hopeful and Lacey thought he was the kind of guy who asked loads of women out and was never turned down, what with his luscious eyelashes and riveting voice.